On the Expressive Power of Geometric Graph Neural Networks: Additional Background on Geometric Graph Neural Networks

 \section{Additional Background on Geometric Graph Neural Networks}

 GNNs specialised for geometric graphs can be categorised according to the type of intermediate representations: (1) \textit{Equivariant models}, where the intermediate features and propagated messages are geometric quantities; and (2) \textit{Invariant models}, which only propagate local invariant scalar features such as distances and angles.
-The GWL framework can be used to characterise the expressive power of the following classes of geometric GNNs.
+As summarised in Figure \ref{fig:axes}, the GWL framework can be used to characterise the expressive power of the following classes of geometric GNNs\footnote{See \citet{duval2023hitchhiker} for a comprehensive introduction to geometric GNN architectures.}.